oicr-gsi/req-system-docs/source/laboratory.rst

 #.
 From the requisition case history, review the Geneticist’s comments and seek resolution, see below.
 If further discussion is required, contact the responsible Geneticist.
 Revise the draft genomic report.
 #.
 From the case history tab, select edit, or from the study requisition dashboard, select the requisition and under “Actions” select “Edit Submission”.
 #.
 Scroll to the bottom of the requisition and select “Reopen submission”.
 A text box will appear.
 Provide a justification for reopening and editing the draft genomic report.
 Click “Submit”.
 #.
 The requisition status will change to “Submission Approved”.
-A notification email will be sent to the Sign Out user , alerting Geneticists that a revised clinical report is anticipated.
 The data report PDF fields will now permit upload of a new genomic report and/or QC report.
 #.
 To remove the existing erroneous draft genome report or QC report, click “Remove”.
 #.
 Upload the corrected and versioned draft genomic report and/or QC PDF report, select “Data is ready for review” and click “submit”.
 The draft report can no longer be edited by a Laboratory user.
 Note, prior draft reports may be reviewed in the requisition case history.
 #.
 The requisition status will display “Draft Report Ready for Review”.
 The Sign Out user will receive an email and will review the revised draft report.

+.. _lab-rescinded:

 Reviewing a Requisitioner-Edited Submission to “Non-PHI” or “PHI & Non-PHI”
 ============================================================================